 Optimizing sample concentration for NTA

-NOTE: The screen should contain between 20 and 60 measurable particles when the camera level and sample concentration are adjusted properly.
-If there is any question about whether a sample has an appropriate particle number, a Quick Measurement can be run on the sample at this point.
+NOTE: The screen should contain between 50 and 100 measurable particles when the camera level and sample concentration are adjusted properly.
+If there is any question about whether a sample has an appropriate particle number, a Quick Measurement can be run on the sample at this point (See 9.1 to 9.7).
 It is used to assess the sample characteristics rapidly prior to longer video captures.
-Quick Measurement is found under the SOP tab in the bottom middle box.
+The Quick Measurement tab is found within the SOP tab in the bottom middle box.

 Set Capture duration to 30 s.